Get instant property alerts for www.birminghamwelcomehome.comGet the MoveTo App

 Real estate financing is available from many sources, and an experienced real estate professional will be able to suggest lenders with a history of offering excellent mortgage products and services.

 Simply put, the key to the home search process is knowing what you’re looking for.
 Among other things, that means distinguishing between “must-haves” and “like-to-haves.”
-A recent study found that the top things homeowners would like to have include having more space, additional natural light, a home gym, an extra bathroom, and an updated kitchen.
+A recent study found that the top things homeowners would like to have included more space, additional natural light, a home gym, an extra bathroom, and an updated kitchen.

 That said, here are a few recent facts about the search process that might put your experience in perspective: